-Thanks to the World Wide Web, it's easier than ever to buy beeswax.
+Thanks to the internet, it’s easier than ever to buy beeswax.

 With just a few clicks of your mouse, you can have beeswax delivered right to your door in just a couple of days.